-Press the DISP, button, and switch to the focus check display (p.
+Press the DISP. button, and switch to the focus check display (p.
 44).

-- A white frame will appear where the AF frame or face was when the focus was set. - A gray frame will appear on a face detected during playback. - The area within the orange frame appears magnified.
+- For images with detected faces, you can also switch to the focus check display by pressing the [2] button. - A white frame will appear where the AF frame or face was when the focus was set. - A gray frame will appear on a face detected during playback. - The area within the orange frame appears magnified.